About the industry

 - There are more engineers and geoscience professionals in Alberta per capita than any other province in Canada.

-The Inventory of Major Alberta Projects is produced by Alberta Enterprise and Advanced Education to assist firms in identifying potential supply opportunities.
+The Major Alberta Projects Map is produced by the Government of Alberta to assist firms in identifying potential supply opportunities.

 Areas of expertise